What is a USDA Loan?

 Forget it many names, the important thing to know is how it can get you into your own property without putting any money down.

 A USDA loan is pretty simple.
 Eligible borrowers looking to purchase a home in rural and suburban areas can apply for a mortgage loan through this program.
 If the location of your house is in an approved area, the Federal Government backs the loan through the USDA and gives lenders extra security against borrowers defaulting.

 Since lenders are taking on less risk, they are able to offer lower interest rates and extend more credit to borrowers.

 This program was created to help people with the greatest need for housing, including individuals or families who do not have a safe or decent home, or do not qualify for conventional loans.

 If you’re looking at a house that you think may qualify, talk to an approved lender for more information.
 Even though the loan is backed by the USDA, they are not directly offered by the government.
 You will still have to apply from a financial lender.

-Here at Main Street Lenders, we know it all starts with a home loan and would be more than happy to see if you quality for up to 100% funding.
+Here at TJC Mortgage, we know it all starts with a home loan and would be more than happy to see if you quality for up to 100% funding.
 We’ll work together to look at your credit history and financial health to see what your best option is.

 Types of USDA Loans

 This USDA mortgage loan is for applicants whose income maxes out at 115% of the median income in your current area.
 To qualify, you must show that you do not have adequate housing and want to move to a location that falls within the USDA RD Home Loan region.If you are eligible, you can get 100% financing and all closing cost rolled into your loan or transferred to the seller.
 This means you can move into your new home without having to put any money down first.